 We stayed at Hostal Hogar Cuencana and we checked out the little international cafe just outside the hostel the day we arrived.

 Bread with peanut butter, jam and cute little banana slices.
 Washed down with fresh black coffee.
 It is so satisfying to eat a comforting food like this in a foreign land.

-We spent only a couple of days in Cuenca and that too was spent in two day-trips, so our meals mostly comprised of fruits, snacks and other supermarket staples like bread.
+We spent only a couple of days in Cuenca and that too was consumed by day trips, so our meals mostly comprised of fruits, snacks and other supermarket staples like bread and avocados.
 But we did go to the Govinda’s on Juan Jaramillo 7-27 y Borrero for a lovely Indian-inspired meal.